ssreeramj/chatbot-with-chat-sessions/README.md

-# RAG with Sources Tutorial
+# Streamlit Gemini Chatbot with sessions

-Welcome to the RAG with Sources Tutorial!
 This project demonstrates how to build a chatbot using Streamlit and Google's Generative AI model.
 The chatbot can save and load past chat sessions, generate chat session names, and provide helpful responses to user inputs.

 ## Table of Contents